-As of December 31, 2017 and June 30, 2017, the Company's operations are based in Australia.
+As of March 31, 2018, and June 30, 2017, the Company's operations and subsidiary are based in Australia, however the majority of research and development is being conducted in the European Union.

 On July 22, 2016, the Company formed a wholly owned subsidiary, Propanc (UK) Limited under the laws of England and Wales for the purpose of submitting an orphan drug application to the European Medicines Agency as a small and medium-sized enterprise.
-As of December 31, 2017, there has been no activity within this entity.
+As of March 31, 2018, there has been no activity within this entity.